downfromthetrees/the_magic_eye/README.md

 * Remove uncropped images

 It's a good starting point for most image subs.
 Features are listed individually below.

 ### Remove reposts

+    "similarityTolerance": 6,

+The tolerance to image differences.
+Low number = match more exact images.

+* Set to 0 to only match exact as possible images
+*  Default is 6, if you're a subreddit that deals with similar memes/tweets, try 3 and see how you go

+### Remove reposts